Y1a2s3h4/override-response-extension/README.md

 3. **Load the Extension**
    - Click "Load unpacked"
-   - Select the `requestly-extension` folder
+   - Select the `override-response-extension` folder
    - The extension should now appear in your extensions list

 4. **Pin the Extension** (Optional)
    - Click the puzzle piece icon in Chrome toolbar
-   - Pin Requestly for easy access
+   - Pin Override Response for easy access

 ### Method 2: Install from Chrome Web Store (Coming Soon)